MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`RuntimeStack`** - **Runtime Stack**<br>
 `string`.
 Optional.
 Use when `WebAppKind = webAppLinux`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selects the framework and version for Function App on Linux.
+Specify the framework and version for Function App on Linux.
 <!-- :::editable-content-end::: -->
 <br>